-Join Aaron Quigley for an in-depth discussion in this video Starting with a responsive template, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Starting with a responsive template, part of Learning Captivate 8.

 Throughout this course so far, we've been working on top of what's called a responsive template.
 Responsive meaning, we're actually building three presentations in one, or our elements have three different properties based on whether or not they're being viewed on a desktop computer, a tablet or a mobile device, such as a cell phone.
 The reason we started with a responsive template is we build our presentation on the primary view, the same way we would if we were only building a presentation for a single view.
 With the responsive template already enabled at this point, we have the ability to go in and make changes to our presentation for how it will display on a tablet or a mobile device.

 In this video, we're going to become familiar with the layout of the responsive elements.
 In the following videos in this chapter, we'll dive into turning our current presentation into a presentation that looks great no matter what device is accessing it.
 The first thing I'd like to point out is that we're working in the final project, which is in the root folder of the exercise files.
 The reason is, is this final project has already been optimized for responsive displays.
 Here, when I'm looking at the main slide, I've got this light green bar at the top, and it says 1024.
 That means that this view has been laid of for 1024 pixels wide.

 If I click on the next icon over, which is 768 pixels, you can see that things change.
 The stuff on the slide has changed position, orientation, and size, in order to accommodate the new tablet view.
 If I click one further to the mobile view, I have an orange color at the top, and things have been laid out again, so that they're optimized for the mobile view.
 Now, these colors are really important, and they deal with the properties menu.
 Let's go ahead and head back, all the way out to the primary view, or 1024 pixels.